Is It Legal To Use Listening Devices In The UK?

 • GSM Listening Devices: Operate via SIM cards, accessible by phone calls

-• WiFi Listening Devices: Connect to your router for global access (example)
+• WiFi Listening Devices: Connect to your router for global access (example product)

 • Covert Listening Devices: Hidden in pens, plugs, or clocks